-Governing and Managing RTLB Clusters is written for RTLB lead school boards of trustees (boards), and for RTLB management teams.
+Governing and Managing RTLB Clusters is written for RTLB lead school boards of trustees (boards), and for RTLB leadership teams.
 It provides information to support lead schools interpret and implement the RTLB Funding Agreement and to effectively govern and manage the RTLB service on behalf of their cluster of schools.

-RTLB Service - Guiding principles
+RTLB Service - Core Beliefs